 During the Radio City Music Hall tour, you’ll watch a short movie which talks about the Rockettes’ history.
 They started out in 1925 as the 16 Missouri Rockets, doing precision dancing.
 They moved in 1927 to the Roxy Theater in NYC, increasing the number of dancers to 32, with a name change to the Roxyettes.
 Their choreographed routines included tap and jazz.
 In 1933 they began their Christmas Spectacular, and the toy soldier falling scene has been a regular in the show since then.

 The dancers have to be 5’6” to 5’10.5”.
 They have the illusion on stage of being the same height.
 They do 300 kicks per show, and dance 6 hours a day, 6 days a week.
 They have 8 costume changes.
 The fastest costume change is 70 seconds and they change in the wings.
 Each year the current Rockettes have to audition, along with potential newcomers.
 About 500 women audition per year, for 80 spots.
+Do the Rockettes sing live?
+Yes they do.
 They begin rehearsing in September, for an early November opening.
 There’s a morning and nighttime cast, and each cast does 2-4 shows per day.
 (More interesting facts about the Rockettes).

 Yes, you get to meet a Rockette and ask her the same questions that everyone else asks her multiple times a day.
 You can get a professional photo with her ($20 for one copy, $25 for several and the digital version) and you can’t use your own camera.

 Backstage during the Radio City Music Hall tour, you’ll go up and down stairs, passing by the costume shop.

 You’ll go into one of the rehearsal rooms used by the Rockettes and any of the other performers at Radio City.
 The rehearsal stage is the same scale as the main stage.
 You can see the grid patterns on the floor and color lines that would be on the stage too.